vetromstat/RC6-with-GUI/README.md

 # RC6-with-GUI
 Pure implication of RC6 cipher with GUI on Qt

+Make sure files are in the same folder.

+Do not manually change rcdes file.It was generated in Qt Designer.(From ui file)

+Run rc to work in console.If you running rc, change some variables in main function(like urls to files you need to encrypt/decrypt)

+Run rcfront to work with GUI.
+No manual changes needed, except for icons urls.

 In order to show images changes urls in border images

 Authors of images:

-Qicon -  <a href="https://www.flaticon.com/ru/free-icons/" title="шифрование иконки">Шифрование иконки от Freepik - Flaticon</a>
+Qicon -  <a href="https://www.flaticon.com/free-icons/encryption" title="encryption icons">Encryption icons created by Freepik - Flaticon</a>

-file  -  <a href="https://www.flaticon.com/ru/free-icons/" title=" иконки"> иконки от Kiranshastry - Flaticon</a>
+file  - <a href="https://www.flaticon.com/free-icons/folder" title="folder icons">Folder icons created by Freepik - Flaticon</a>

 complete  -  <a href="https://www.flaticon.com/free-icons/complete" title="complete icons">Complete icons created by manshagraphics - Flaticon</a>